A Peek Inside the Cartier Mansion

 Drawings by Jean Cocteau.

 One of the mansion's modern features is the interactive scent room, a multi-sensory experience created by Cartier's official perfumer, Mathilde Laurent, which allows clients to immerse themselves in house fragrances.
-The adjacent room which houses fine leather goods, home decor and one-of-a-kind horlogerie is designed to making you feel as if you've stepped inside one of Cartier's signature red boxes.
+The adjacent room which houses fine leather goods, home decor and one-of-a-kind horlogerie is designed to make you feel as if you've stepped inside one of Cartier's signature red boxes.

 A peek at the scent room.